VT-GAN: Cooperative Tabular Data Synthesis using Vertical Federated Learning: Empirical Evaluation

-Due to scale difference, we show the Coff.Diff. in Tab.~\ref{table:corrdiff_variation_clients}, we can see the trend that we observed in the ML utility, the result becomes worse with increasing number of clients for both settings on generator for $D^{2}_{0}G^{2}_{0}$ and $D^{2}_{0}G^{0}_{2}$.
-In most of scenarios, $D^{2}_{0}G^{0}_{2}$ slight outperforms $D^{2}_{0}G^{2}_{0}$.
-Therefore, in that case, $D^{2}_{0}G^{0}_{2}$ is still the preferred configuration.
-The results for two settings on generator revealed that the \textit{enlarged} setting has less variation as the number of clients increases, which aligns with the ML utility outcome.
-However, when there are only two clients in the system, the \textit{enlarged} setting performs worse on the Loan dataset.
-The output dimension of the \textit{enlarged} setting is determined through trial and error, highlighting the importance of considering the trade-off between the size of the neural network and the speed of model convergence.
-It is worth noting that increasing the size of the neural network does not always lead to improved results.
-Given that the Loan dataset only contains 5000 data instances, increasing the neural network size resulted in slower convergence for the generator in the \textit{enlarged} setting.
-To ensure a fair comparison, we always sample synthetic data from the 300th epoch.
-As a result, the performance of the \textit{enlarged} setting is inferior.
-Optimal neural network size exploration for \algo under different dataset and different number of clients is left for future work \textbf{Take Aways} The experiments show that a key factor for a successful \algo is having a sufficiently large discriminator model on the server side.
+\textbf{Take Aways} The experiments show that a key factor for a successful \algo is having a sufficiently large discriminator model on the server side.
 When the number of data columns is evenly distributed among two clients in \algo, both $D^{2}_{0}G^{0}_{2}$ and $D^{2}_{0}G^{2}_{0}$ exhibit similar performance and are comparable to the centralized algorithm.
 In cases where these two configurations yield comparable results, $D^{2}_{0}G^{0}_{2}$, i.e., distributes most of the generator network to client, is preferable due to its superior scalability and cost-effectiveness.
 However, when data is unevenly distributed among clients, then $D^{2}_{0}G^{2}_{0}$, i.e., distributes most of the generator network to server, is preferred.
-If control over the distribution of data columns among clients is possible, for example, through the exclusion of certain overlapping data columns in certain clients, it is recommended to balance the number of columns among the clients in the system.
+If control over the distribution of data columns among clients is possible, e.g., excluding certain overlapping data columns in certain clients, it is recommended to balance the number of columns among the clients in the system.
 With a fixed total number of features in the system, an increasing number of clients in \algo reduces the quality of synthetic data.
 Strategically increasing the generator model size can effectively counter this performance degradation.
+For the security analysis, despite the limited effectiveness of DP in countering MIA, its adoption in \algo significantly diminishes the quality of synthetic data, leading us to discourage the use of strong DP measures.